muratk5n/thirdwave/en/README.md

 ---

-That's the German Chancelor standing next to a bleeping Siemens turbine for a gas pipeline; a wild guess here - molecule transport is crucial.
+That's the German Chancelor standing next to a Siemens turbine for a gas pipeline; a wild guess here - molecule transport is crucial.

 [[-]](https://twitter.com/Bundeskanzler/status/1554749662594211841)